Ofek-Hodis/Password-Manager/README.md

 ---

 ## Security notes
 The master password cannot be encrypted, as it was crpyted using bcrypt.
-It must be remembered or stored somewhere secure.
+It must be remembered or stored somewhere secure.<br>
 User passwords can be decrypted only using the key generated using utils/generate.py and stored in the '.env' file localy.
 Passwords only be encrypted using this key to allow decryption.